kaizen-ai/kaizenflow/documentation/general/general.md

 - Feel free to use [Google Translate](https://translate.google.com/) when you are not sure about a word or a phrase

-- What's the point of doing a really good job if you can't communicate it?
+- What's the point of doing an excellent job if you can't communicate it?

 ### Study an English grammar book